opis/docs/closure/4.x/serialize.md

 var_dump($unserialized["func"]());
 ```

-## Signing data
+## Data signing

-We often send serialized data to other services we control,
+We often send serialized data to other services we control, and at deserialization, we want to ensure
-and at deserialization we want to make sure the data is safe to use.
+that the data has not been tampered with and is safe to use. **Opis Closure provides** a straightforward
-Signing data is very easy with **Opis Closure**, just use a security provider
-at initialization.
+way of signing data and verifying its integrity.

 ```php
 use Opis\Closure\Security\{